10 BEGINNER SKIER TIPS FOR ADULTS

 Boots are like the steering wheel in your car.
 With a proper boot fit, you will feel the snow under your feet, and you will be in charge of your skis, rather than having your skis take you for a ride.

 If you are serious about learning how to ski, buy a good pair of boots that can be molded to your foot shape.
-Don’t be tempted to buy a boot that is roomy and comfortable.
+Don’t be tempted to buy a boot that is roomy and comfortable – a very common beginner skier mistake.
 The boot should be very snug.
 A boot fitter at a ski shop can punch out areas of the boot that are rubbing in order to give you a little more room in the areas you need it.
 On the flip-side, if the boot is too big, there is nothing they can do.

 I learned this the hard way.
 At the beginning of the season last year, I got a pair of boots that were size 26.5.
 People told me that was too big, but I didn’t listen.
 To put that size in perspective, many of my tall male friends wear a 26.5 boot.
 The first day out skiing, my feet were cramping so bad, I had to quit.
 Turns out, everyone was right.